Resummation of non-global logarithms and the BFKL equation

 In the literature $\Gamma_n$ is often written as being $\eps$-independent, which defines minimal subtraction schemes.
-We keep the more general notation since it will be useful to consider non-minimal schemes.
-As long as $\Gamma_n$ remain finite as $\eps\to 0$, different schemes are related by finite renormalizations of $H_n$.
+We keep the more general notation since below we will also use a non-minimal scheme.
+As long as $\Gamma_n$ remain finite as $\eps\to 0$, different schemes are related simply by finite renormalizations of $H_n$.